kprimecity/docker-symfony/README.md

 2. Go in the folder: `cd docker-symfony`
 3. Modify the docker-compose file according to your needs: `sudo nano docker-compose.yaml`,
 4. Run `sudo docker compose up --wait -d` to set up and start a fresh Symfony project,
+5. Wait a few minutes for the Symfony framework to be downloaded, you can check the `php container log` to see the progress,
-5. Open `https://localhost:8008` in your favorite web browser to access your project,
+6. Open `https://localhost:8008` in your favorite web browser to access your project,
-6. Replace `localhost` by your local ip address.
+7. Replace `localhost` by your local ip address.

 ### 1. Clone the Repository